Center for Innovation, Trade, and Strategy

 The China Strategy Task Force

 NBR has convened a taskforce of a dozen China experts with business, academic, and policy backgrounds to craft recommendations for U.S. economic strategy toward China.
-The taskforce is focusing on creative long-term solutions rather than only examining problems.
+The taskforce is focusing on creative long-term solutions rather than only examining problems and has published its initial report.

 Building the Framework for U.S. Trade and Investment